-STREAMS, which stands for Sustainability, Technology, Research, Engineering, Agriculture, Math, and Service, is a yearlong course where students in fourth, fifth, and sixth grades, using Home Winds Farm, meet for a weekly period to study concepts and strategies associated with sustainability.
-The natural features of our 208-acre campus invite STREAMS students to probe the world around them, developing an awareness and understanding of the interconnectedness of environment, culture, and society.
+STREAMS, which stands for Sustainability, Technology, Research, Engineering, Agriculture, Math, and Service, is a yearlong signature program where students in fourth, fifth, and sixth grade explore science concepts using our 208-acre campus.
+The STREAMS program invites students to probe the world around them, developing an awareness and understanding of the interconnectedness of environment, culture, and society.
 All concepts covered in STREAMS serve as an extension to units taught in science classes.

 Essential Questions Explored